 Howe’ver, Toyota has a battery that is quite capable and unless they are changing just to be at the forefront of the market there really is no reason for them to do so.
-A more likely candidate would be a company that doesnt have their own hybrid system and isnt beholden to the NiMH system.
+A more likely candidate would be a company that doesn’t have its own hybrid system and isn’t beholden to the NiMH system.
 That company would more likely be Nissan.

 Some of the requirements a battery has to have, according to Burns, are;

-Mark Kohler, business development manager of Valence Corporation says that Valence has already modified a Prius with it’s Saphion technology, giving it 18 times more usable energy and tripling it’s fuel economy.
-“We dont have to worry about recycling the Saphion battery because there is nothing in the battery that is harmful to the environment and the material inside the battery is not worth extracting.
-Consider the lead acid battery, lead is toxic and worth something once it is extracted, the same thing for nickel out of the NiMH and cobalt out of the cobalt lithium ion.”
+Mark Kohler, the business development manager of Valence Corporation says that Valence has already modified a Prius with its Saphion technology, giving it 18 times more usable energy and tripling its fuel economy.
+“We don’t have to worry about recycling the Saphion battery because there is nothing in the battery that is harmful to the environment and the material inside the battery is not worth extracting.
+Consider the lead-acid battery, lead is toxic and worth something once it is extracted, the same thing for nickel out of the NiMH and cobalt out of the cobalt lithium-ion.”